 The MAC entity may be configured with zero, one, or more SR configurations.
 An SR configuration consists of a set of PUCCH resources for SR across different BWPs and cells.
 For a logical channel, at most one PUCCH resource for SR is configured per BWP.

 Each SR configuration corresponds to one or more logical channels.
 Each logical channel may be mapped to zero or one SR configuration, which is configured by RRC.
-The SR configuration of the logical channel that triggered the BSR (clause 5.4.5) (if such a configuration exists) is considered as corresponding SR configuration for the triggered SR.
+The SR configuration of the logical channel that triggered a BSR other than pre-emptive BSR (clause 5.4.5) (if such a configuration exists) is considered as corresponding SR configuration for the triggered SR. Any SR configuration may be used for an SR triggered by pre-emptive BSR (clause 5.4.5).

 RRC configures the following parameters for the scheduling request procedure: